 About four years after they first started trying, Boht and her husband began in vitro fertilization and Boht gave birth to a baby boy.
 Five years later, in 2014, their daughter was born, also by IVF, and the couple declared their family complete.
 They were so done, in fact, that they started researching a vasectomy for Brian, just in case—although they really didn’t believe they could get pregnant naturally.

-6 ways to cope with infertility stress In 2016, after going through years of stressful IVF procedures, miscarriages, shame that she wasn’t able to conceive naturally and the financial strain brought on by it all, Boht began focusing on herself again.
+In 2016, after going through years of stressful IVF procedures, miscarriages, shame that she wasn’t able to conceive naturally and the financial strain brought on by it all, Boht began focusing on herself again.
 She got a fitness tracker and made sure she walked her target number of steps.
 She was eating well, going to Pilates classes and indulging in things like getting her nails done.
 And in December 2016, when her youngest was two and a half, she took part in the ultimate relaxation: a day at a thermal spa, complete with a massage.

 “That’s the cycle when I got pregnant,” she says.